#Maintenance

 Supermicro Built-in EFI Shell

-The external USB device will automattically "map" as "FS0:".
+The external USB device will automatically "map" as "FS0:".

-In the shell, type "FS0:" followed by the "enter" key, to access the attached external stroage device.
+In the shell, type "FS0:" followed by the "enter" key, to access the attached external storage device.

-The shell is showing that your in the "FS0:" storage directory, you can type "ls" followed by pressing "enter", to list of the files on the sotrage device.
+The shell is showing that you're in the "FS0:" storage directory, you can type "ls" followed by pressing "enter", to list of the files on the storage device.
 The readable .efi file is shown in green.

 Supermicro EFI Shell list